seek-oss/sku/docs/docs/configuration.md

 A folder of public assets to be copied into the `target` directory after `sku build` or `sku build-ssr`.

 > Caution: All assets should ideally be imported through the source code to ensure they are named correctly for long term caching.
 You may run into caching issues using this option.
-It may be removed in future.
+It may be removed in the future.

 ## publicPath